kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/vm-identity.md

 The CAPZ controller will look for `UserAssigned` value in `identity` field under `AzureMachinePool`, and assign the user identities listed in `userAssignedIdentities` to the virtual machine scale set.

-Alternatively, you can use the `user-assigned-identity`, and `machinepool-user-assigned-identity` flavors by setting the `{flavor}` in `clusterctl generate cluster --flavor {flavor}` to use user-assigned managed identity in machine deployment, and machine pool respectively.
+Alternatively, you can also use the `user-assigned-identity` flavor to build a simple machine deployment-enabled cluster by using `clusterctl generate cluster --flavor user-assigned-identity` to generate a cluster template.

 #### System-assigned